| | | | |

 • Place all of the salad ingredients into a large mixing bowl.
 Shake the dressing again and pour over the salad ingredients.
 Stir really well to coat everything with the dressing.

-• Serve immediately or store in an airtight container in the fridge for up to 3 days.
+• Serve immediately or store in an airtight container in the fridge until serving.

 Video